laminas/laminas-json/doc/book/zend.json.server.md

 - All parameters and their expected variable types
 - The return value variable type

-`Zend\Json\Server` listens for POST requests only at this time; fortunately, most JSON-RPC client implementations in the wild at the time of this writing will only POST requests as it is.
+`Laminas\Json\Server` listens for POST requests only at this time; fortunately, most JSON-RPC client implementations in the wild at the time of this writing will only POST requests as it is.
 This makes it simple to utilize the same server end point to both handle requests as well as to deliver the service SMD, as is shown in the next example.